bloxstreet/support/staff-information/store-jobs.md

 {:.text-blue-000}
 {: .no_toc }

-The registers are the main job at the BloxStreet.
+The registers are the main job at BloxStreet.
 All staff must be able to know how the registers function.

 **Step 1:** Customers will approach the cashier with their items.
 Make sure to welcome them with a detailed and polite greeting.